AguaClara/Textbook/AIDE/About/ET.rst

     :align: center
     :alt: Location of the Entrance Tank

-    The Entrance Tank is where the raw water first enters the water treatment plant.
+    The entrance tank is where the raw water first enters the water treatment plant.
 It enters through the pipe on the right, passes through the 2 trash racks, flows through the grit removal zone, and exits through the linear flow orifice meter.

 .. _figure_ETinPlant: